Victory for Duchess Meghan as UK tabloid's court appeal dismissed | Entertainment

 Victory for Duchess Meghan as UK tabloid's court appeal dismissed

-The contents of the letter "were personal, private and not matters of legitimate public interest", the court said in a ruling which spares Meghan from having to appear at a trial in which both she and her father would have given evidence.
-"This is a victory not just for me, but for anyone who has ever felt scared to stand up for what's right," the duches said in a statement.
+The letter's contents "were personal, private and not matters of legitimate public interest", the court said in a ruling.
+"This is a victory not just for me, but for anyone who has ever felt scared to stand up for what's right," the duchess said in a statement.

 She accused the paper of dragging out the case to generate more headlines and sell more papers, saying the "harmful practices" of the industry needed reform.
-There was no immediate response from the paper.
+Associated Newspapers, Mail on Sunday's publisher, said it was very disappointed with the decision and would consider an appeal to Britain's Supreme Court.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)